Build & Deploy Full Stack Next.Js Online Grocery React App Store | React, Strapi, Tailwindcss

 - Using the

-hook to redirect users after successful sign-in or create account. - Implementing logic to prevent authenticated users from accessing the sign-in and create account pages.
+useRouterhook to redirect users after successful sign-in or create account. - Implementing logic to prevent authenticated users from accessing the sign-in and create account pages.

 - Adding a user profile icon to the header when the user is authenticated.